 S&P's issuer credit rating is a forward-looking opinion about an obligor's overall creditworthiness.
 This opinion focuses on the obligor's capacity and willingness to meet its financial commitments as they come due.
 It does not apply to any specific financial obligation, as it does not take into account the nature of and provisions of the obligation, its standing in bankruptcy or liquidation, statutory preferences, or the legality and enforceability of the obligation.
 Issuer credit ratings can be either long-term or short-term.
-Long-term issuer credit ratings focus on the obligor's capacity and willingness over the long-term to meet all of its financial commitments, both long-term to meet all of its financial commitments as they come due.
+Long-term issuer credit ratings focus on the obligor's capacity and willingness over the long-term to meet all of its financial commitments, both long-term and short-term, as they come due.
+Short-term issuer credit ratings focus on the obligor's capacity and willingness over the short-term to meet all of its financial commitments as they come due.